rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [rationality]: https://www.lesswrong.com/ "https://www.lesswrong.com/"

+There are extensive benefits for humanity that could come from altering human genomes, in terms of health and biological capability, but there are simultaneously many risks and deleterious outcomes that this technology could engender.
+As is the case with most emerging technologies, the possible future scenarios involving human genome editing are diverse in nature.

+From my present viewpoint as someone who does not adequately understand the technical landscape of genetics research, the expected value of different plausible futures involving human gene-editing seem difficult to access, and there seems to be strong arguments for and against humanity employing gene-editing in humans.

 While this essay is not one that explains, in depth, human genome editing, this brief section on its prospects and perils is aimed at adequately priming you for a discussion on what people think about human it.
 Of course, most people, including myself, are unfamiliar with the full scope of gene-editing technology, and instead have opinions on their individual _notion_ of what human genome editing entails.

 That being said, this section tries to offer a fractional look at the questions: